LithoCoders/dailycpp/EffectiveModernC++/chapter5/Item23_std::move_and_std::forward.md

 In this example, even though `std::move` casts `text` to rvalue but it still calls copying `text` to `value`.
 Because ctor taks a `const` value, so it can not be moved.
 Two lessons:
 1. Don't declare objects `const` if we want to perform move semantics from them.
-2. `std::move` does not guarantee that rvalue it returns is eligible to be moved.
-`std::move` guarantees to return you an rvalue.
+2. `std::move` does not guarantee that the object it is casting, is eligible to be moved. `std::move` guarantees to return you an rvalue.

 # Perfect forwarding with `std::forward`
 While `std::move` unconditionally casts its argument to an rvalue, `std::forward` **conditionally** casts its argument to an rvalue.